 Discovering that members of Brisbane’s gay community suffered frequent violent assaults in silence, as afraid of the authorities as of their assailants, Hallahan formulated a financial strategy.
 At that time, the penalty for homosexual sex acts in Queensland was 14 years in jail with hard labour.

 Hallahan’s corrupt crony, Terry Lewis, sent at least one man to jail for three years on the strength of no evidence other than the man’s own ‘confession.’

 According to Shirley, Hallahan placed hidden cameras at the Figtree toilets and recorded the comings and goings.
 “The businessmen who are homosexuals, you would not believe it,” he boasted.
 He and his cronies blackmailed those businessmen.
 The idea was not original.

 An internet search for “1962 police video homosexuals in toilets” brings up numerous links to the footage of men having sex in an Ohio beat which led to American men spending a total of 68 years in prison, broken marriages, broken lives and at least one suicide.
 Who knows what carnage Hallahan’s scheme caused in gay men’s lives in 1968 Brisbane?

-Furthermore, a QNews Magazine investigation exposes as disingenuous Hallahan’s claim that he stumbled across the idea of blackmailing homosexual habitués of the Figtree beat while investigating Venamore’s death.
+Furthermore, a QNews investigation exposes as disingenuous Hallahan’s claim that he stumbled across the idea of blackmailing homosexual habitués of the Figtree beat while investigating Gary Venamore’s death.
 Such a scheme was already in operation.